 In just twelve months, the researchers have published over 750 peer-reviewed scientific articles using or citing data from the James Webb Space Telescope (JWST or Webb).
-From data on some of the universe's earliest galaxies to greater understanding of our solar system, JWST has begun to deliver on its promise to observe our universe in more detail than ever before.
-And it's just getting started, with decades of science ahead of it.
+From data on some of the universe's earliest galaxies to a greater understanding of our solar system, JWST has begun to deliver on its promise to observe our universe in more detail than ever before.
+And it's just getting started, with decades of predicted science ahead of it.

 For today and for tomorrow